-5 indicates that this equity fund is highly sensitive to the markets.
-Equity funds generally have an indicator of 4.
-Shares do not provide a guaranteed return and their value can fluctuate sharply.
+4 is typical for an equity fund and indicates that the fund is highly sensitive to the markets.
+Indeed shares do not provide a guaranteed return and their value can fluctuate sharply.

 This product does not include any protection from future market performance so you could lose some or all of your investment.